Beginner

 If you prefer a non-custodial setup, ETH-denominated rewards, and deeper alignment with Ethereum-based participation, EtherFi may better match your workflow.

-For everyday spending with straightforward fee structure and broader payout flexibility, KAST offers a more traditional debit-style experience.
+For everyday spending with straightforward fee structure and broader payout flexibility, KAST offers a more traditional experience.

 For DeFi-native users who want ETH rewards and ecosystem integration, EtherFi is built around that use case.